petillajorge/jorge-cv/README.md

 # jorge-cv
-Just the CV, Sometimes I update it.
+Just the CV, sometimes I update it.

+You can see it here:
+www.jorgefeliu.com